Configure Network Detection and Response Switch

 Recovery mechanism: every 30s detect server bandwidth utilization.
 When server bandwidth utilization remains ≤ 40% during the last 2 minutes of cooldown, the system automatically activates Network Detection and Response.

-On the Network Detection and Response page, click Network Detction and Response Settings in the upper-right corner, go to Storage Settings to Message Storage Configuration for Traffic, Traffic Log Storage Configuration, and Alarm Log Storage Configuration.
+1. On the NDR page, click Network Dection and Response Settings in the upper-right corner, then go to Storage Settings.

 Note: